dandlezzz/active_conformity/README.md

  end

  class Engine
- 	has_one :car

  end
  ```

 In this example you have a database full of different engines.
-Each car model has a link to these things.
+Each car instance has an engine.
 If you want ensure that the diesel engine is on a car of a size 2000 you have a couple of options.

 ```
 class Car